Portfolio Analysis- 7 Methods And Techniques For Product Position

 • Help restructure a mature market by driving out competitors

-• Secure dominance of growth market
+• Secure dominance of the growth market

 • Increase usage of existing products by the current customers.